PERINATOLOGIYA I PEDIATRIYA PIP_02_2019Scientific and practical journal

 Reference to a book:

+Tables.
 The tables must have the heading and the serial number.
 The notes on the table are placed straight under the table.
 All tables should be referred to within the main text and they should be numbered consecutively in the order they are referred to within the main text.
 A descriptive title should be provided for all tables and the titles should be placed above the tables.
 Tables should be presented within the main document after the reference list.
+Reference to table footnotes should be made by means of Arabic numerals.
+Tables should not duplicate the content of the text.
+They should consist of at least two columns; columns should always have headings.
+Authors should ensure that the data in the tables are consistent with those cited in the relevant places in the text, totals add up correctly, and percentages have been calculated correctly.
+Unlike figures or images, tables may be embedded into the word processing software if necessary, or supplied as separate electronic files.

 ADVANTAGES FOR AUTHORS